 It took me a while to get them just right because in the past I was always afraid of overworking biscuit dough and avoided the folding technique.
 These days I’d rather work it a little more and fold it over and over on itself to get nice layers.
 Plus, if you use a softer flour (e.g. White Lily) with less protein, you can be a little rougher with the dough and still get tender biscuits.

 The original recipe makes 12 biscuits, but I cut it in half and usually get about 4 larger size.
-If I use an actual 2-inch cutter rather than whatever cylinder shaped thing is nearby, I get 6.

 I also added a little sugar to the recipe just because I like a very, very small amount of sweetness to balance the salt.
 Still, these biscuits aren’t exactly sweet.
 If you want something sweet, turn them into scones!
 The dough works perfectly for slightly reduced fat scones.
 I put instructions for turning the dough into scones in the notes section.